Old vs New Tax Regime for Rs. 30 Lakh Income

 Which tax regime is better for Rs.
 30 Lakh salary in FY 2026-27?▾

-What deductions are needed for old regime to beat new regime at Rs.
+How much deduction do I need for the old regime to beat the new regime at Rs.
 30 Lakh?▾

 What is the income tax on Rs.
-30 Lakh in new regime?▾
+30 Lakh in the new regime?▾